Reception@bluewaterhealth.com.au or Tel:(08) 6182 2188

 • Traumatic brain injury: Traumatic head or brain injury can cause symptoms similar to ADHD, such as difficulty with attention, memory, or executive functioning.

-It's important to note that an accurate diagnosis of ADHD requires a comprehensive evaluation by a healthcare professional, including a detailed medical history, physical examination, and assessment of symptoms.
+It's important to note that an accurate diagnosis of ADHD requires a comprehensive evaluation by a healthcare professional, including a detailed medical history, examination, and assessment of symptoms.
 Other medical conditions that may mimic ADHD will need to be ruled out before a diagnosis of ADHD can made.

 ADHD in Women